GeorgeHajivassiliou/ComplexityandNetworks/README.md

 This is the work I undertook during my Complexity and Networks course at Imperial College.

-The course was split into two parts: Complexity and Networks.
-This repository reflect this structure - you can find information regarding each half inside the respective folders.
+The course was split into a part called Complexity and one called Networks and the studentns had to complete a short project for each.
+This repository reflects this structure - you can find information regarding each half inside the respective folders.

 This is a short piece about the Complexity and Networks course: